Meet the Property Care Association Team

 Hannah has been a part of the PCA team since 2007 and has experience across all areas of the Association.
 Hannah is currently the lead for Membership Services including recruitment, membership applications and the member audit process.
 As well as overseeing the membership process, Hannah is also conducting research into the possibility of the Association adopting a new CRM (Customer Relationship Management) system approach as the Association continues to grow in numbers and complexity.

 James joined the PCA team as Technical Manager in June 2016.
 James is a graduate of the University of Plymouth, where he achieved a BSc (Hons) in Applied Geology.
 Since graduating, he has worked in the property services industry, and more recently as a surveyor for a national preservation company.
 He holds both the CSRT and CSSW accreditations.
-James has a huge amount of enthusiasm for the industry and he is looking forward to working with PCA members in his new role.
+James has a huge amount of enthusiasm for the industry and enjoys working with PCA members.

 Lisa has been a member of the team since February 2012.
 Lisa is the main point of contact for email enquiries, managing any complaints that are received by the Association and ensuring the organisation remains ISO 9001 compliant and that Health & Safety standards are maintained.
 Lisa also manages the Association’s Specialist Apprenticeship Scheme, a role which she thoroughly enjoys, and one in which she is able to use the considerable knowledge she gained during a year’s secondment in 2015 as the as Workforce Development Manager to promote the benefits of the CITB (Construction Industry Training Board) registration to both the PCA and ASUC’s (Association of Specialist Underpinning Contractors) members.